-"There are two means of refuge from the misery of life: music and cats."
-1
+"There are two means of refuge from the misery of life: music and cats."1

 I respectfully dissent.
-While technical merit may commend the majority's analysis,2 its application to the facts presented reflects a narrow, indeed chary, view of the law that eschews the human spirit in favor of arbitrary efficiency.
+While technical merit may commend the majority's analysis, its application to the facts presented reflects a narrow, indeed chary, view of the law that eschews the human spirit in favor of arbitrary efficiency.
 In my view, the resolution of this case well illustrates the conventional wisdom, and fundamental truth, of the Spanish proverb, "It is better to be a mouse in a cat's mouth than a man in a lawyer's hands."

 As explained below, I find the provision known as the "pet restriction" contained in the covenants, conditions, and restrictions (CC & R's) governing the Lakeside Village project patently arbitrary and unreasonable within the meaning of Civil Code section 1354.
 Beyond dispute, human beings have long enjoyed an abiding and cherished association with their household animals.
 Given the substantial benefits derived from pet ownership, the undue burden on the use of property imposed on condominium owners who can maintain pets within the confines of their units without creating a nuisance or disturbing the quiet enjoyment of others substantially outweighs whatever meager utility the restriction may serve in the abstract.
-It certainly does not promote "health, happiness [or] peace of mind" commensurate with its tariff on the quality of life for those who value the companionship of animals.
-Worse, it contributes to the fraying of our social fabric.
+It certainly does not promote "health, happiness [or]

-1 Albert Schweitzer.
+&lt;sup>1 Albert Schweitzer.